Christmas Cash Spectacular Giveaway November 30 - December 7, 2020, included below! 🎄 ⬇️ 🎁 🎄 ⬇️ 🎁

 Consider adding one or more of these books to your family holiday book collection annually, and introduce a family holiday read-aloud tradition today.

-Do you love all learning about pioneer times as much as we do?
-If so, visit my site and grab your Pioneer Christmas Crafts For Kids freebie!
+Do you love learning about pioneer times as much as we do?
+If so, visit you will love my post on Pioneer Christmas Crafts For Kids .

 Like this post but not quite ready for Christmas yet?
 Save it to your favorite Pinterest board for later!